About Us

 Endowment Trust Fund Team – Chair: Richard Foust - elected by the Endowment Team from its members

-Trustee Representative: John McWhorter - elected annually by Board of Trustees
+Trustee Representative: - TBD - elected annually by Board of Trustees

 Church Council Rep: Lauren Hall - elected annually by Church Council

-Finance Comm.
-Rep: Betty Pope – elected annually by Finance Team
+Finance Team Rep: Betty Pope – elected annually by Finance Team

 The following are nominated by Nominations Team and approved by Charge Conference to three-year terms.